taufek/blog/_posts/2020-06-03-fortify-cluster-with-bastion.markdown

 You can't appreciate enough the complexity of services `kops` utility created under the hood with just one command, `kops create ...`.
 I can't imagine the hours you have to put in to setup everything manually versus doing it with `kops`.
 And it is just not about creating but also managing the infrastructure with this utility.
-By using this utility not only you save your time but rest assured that your infrastructure is configured in a correct manner.
+Not only you save your time but rest assured that your infrastructure is configured in a correct manner.